hyphacoop/organizing/.github/ISSUE_TEMPLATE/trackingtask_template.md

 ---
-name: Task
+name: Tracking Task
-about: Create a high-level organizational task
+about: Create a high-level organizational tracking task
 ---

 <sup>_This initial comment is collaborative and open to modification by all._</sup>